Angi-Reynoso/Datos_Masivos/Practice_4.md

 Returns the kurtosis of the values in a group.

 11. `def countDistinct(columnName: String, columnNames: String*): Column`
-Aggregate function: returns the number of distinct items in a group.
+Returns the number of distinct items in a group.

 12. `def mean(columnName: String): Column`
 Returns the average of the values in a group.